ioos/comt/README.md

-comt
+The IOOS Coastal and Ocean Modeling Testbed (COMT)
 ====

-IOOS Coastal and Ocean Modeling Testbed
+This is a place to discuss issues, share code, and share examples of how to use the IOOS Coastal and Ocean Modeling Testbed